-Hotel Review: Arcadion Hotel, Corfu Town: Central and Classy
+Arcadion Hotel Corfu Town: A Central and Classy hotel

 On our spontaneous trip to Greece and Albania in autumn 2018, we were lucky to book late and still stay in consistently good hotels.
-Of which I will highlight the… highlights.
+The Arcadion Hotel Corfu Town is one of my favourited from this trip.
 We usually look for somewhere mid-range and non-generic, but friendliness, cleanliness, comfortable beds and good customer service always are on top of our list.

 Let me reminisce about the sun-filled town of Kerkyra/ Corfu Town, where, despite a very late booking of just one day ahead, we resided in a super central townhouse with unrivalled views of the Old Town Promenade and the Ionian Sea.

 Corfu gets busy during the months May-September.
 Most holidaymakers are on a package and head straight for the large resorts in the far north (Kassiopi, Sidari and Acharavi) or south (Kavos).
 The beaches around Corfu Old Town are not that amazing, and most tourists will visit Corfu Town on a daytrip.
 Another option would be to stay in the suburbs of Kanoni and Mon Repos (handy for the airport, amazing for planespotting in high season, and you can cycle into Corfu Town/use the City Bus).

 There also appears to be an extended season from March to November when mega cruise ships unload thousands of day trippers onto the island.

 We had spent two nights in a deserted Paleokastritsa and toured the island by car, and wanted to spend the last night of our vacation in Corfu Town.
 Two nights in advance, there was plenty of accommodation to be had: from 30 EURO rooms to four-star hotel rooms for 150EURO.
 This offer on Booking.com stuck out, it looked very classy for a three-star hotel, and we loved the traditional architecture and central location.